parag-deshpande/RatingsControllerNew/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Introduction
+PDRatingsController can be used to Rate the App.
+It is available after iOS 8.0.

 ## Requirements

 ## Installation